The message I listened to today in the online Chapel Street Church service was about the prayer Jesus said for us in John 17:20-23:

 It strikes me that this is the way, perhaps, that we should approach our differences in the Church (universal).
 We should not overthink those differences.
 We should remain open and refrain from jumping to conclusions and digging in on our differences.

-The Holy Spirit didn’t compel Peter at that point.
+Significantly, I note the Holy Spirit didn’t compel Peter at that point.
 That’s not how God works.
 He doesn’t overwhelm us or coerce us.
-While the vision occurred three times (for emphasis it seems), and while Peter was pondering it, perplexed, the Spirit took a different tactic.
+While the vision occurred three times (for emphasis it seems), and while Peter was pondering it, feeling perplexed, the Spirit took a different tactic.
 He told Peter that three men were looking for him, and he should go with them without hesitation (without distinction, without judging, without overthinking it – just go).

 When the men appeared at Peter’s house, Peter did as he was prompted.
 Peter invited the men in, and the next day he went with them at their request to the house of Cornelius, the Roman (pagan) Centurion.
 The rest of the story is in Acts 10:23-48.

 It turns out that Cornelius had a vision also while he was praying alone in his home.
 A man standing in “bright clothing” before him instructed him to send for “Simon who is called Peter”.
-(Acts 10:32) Peter, being obedient to the urging of the Spirit, recalled the traditional prohibition against associating with Gentiles (non-Jews).
-He mentioned, as if he were thinking out loud, but he reasoned from the vision that he was not to consider any person common or unclean.
+(Acts 10:32) Peter, having been obedient to the urging of the Spirit to go, nevertheless recalled the traditional prohibition against associating with Gentiles (non-Jews).
+He mentioned, as if he were thinking out loud, but he concluded from the vision and subsequent events that he was not to consider any person common or unclean.
 (Acts 10:28-29)

 I bet Peter didn’t see that coming!